cmusatyalab/deltaic/README.md

 necessary options to restore all backed-up metadata.
 Additional options specified to the restore command (such as `--delete`) will be forwarded to rsync.

+## Archiving

+Deltaic can archive a snapshot into an archive set stored in off-server (presumably offsite) storage.
+Each unit (`rbd` image, `rgw` bucket, `rsync` machine, etc.) is separately packaged into a tarball, optionally encrypted with GPG, and uploaded to a remote archive.

+### Requirements

+*   A scratch filesystem for temporary data
+*   A version of GNU tar with extended attribute support
+*   GPG 2.x, if archives should be encrypted

+### Setting up

+1. Create a filesystem (perhaps backed by the thin pool) for temporary data.
+    For example:

+    ```shell
+    lvcreate -V20t -T backups/pool -n spool
+    mkfs.ext4 -m 0 -E lazy_itable_init /dev/backups/spool
+    mkdir /srv/spool
+    mount /dev/backups/spool /srv/spool
+    chown user.user /srv/spool
+    chmod 700 /srv/spool
+    echo "/dev/backups/spool /srv/spool ext4 discard,noatime 0 2" >> /etc/fstab
+    ```

+1. If archives should be encrypted, use `gpg2 --gen-key` to generate one GPG signing key and one or more additional GPG keys for encryption.
+The signing key is used during archive creation and must not require a passphrase.
+Any of the encryption keys can be used during restore to decrypt the archives; they should be protected with a passphrase.
+    Retain copies of all the keys offline in a safe place.

+1. Configure archive settings in `deltaic.conf`.
+See [example-config.yaml](example-config.yaml) for the available settings.
+    Here is an example config fragment for storing encrypted archives to AWS:

+    ```yaml
+    settings:
+      archive-spool: /srv/spool
+      archive-gpg-signing-key: [signing key fingerprint]
+      archive-gpg-recipients:
+        - [encryption key fingerprint]
+      archivers:
+        default:
+          archiver: aws
+          aws-access-key-id: [access key ID]
+          aws-secret-access-key: [secret access key]
+          aws-region: us-east-1
+          aws-namespace: [name of vault and database]
+          aws-storage-cost: [dollars per GB-month in aws-region, if not 0.01]
+    ```

+1. Enable the commented-out cron jobs in the crontab created by `deltaic mkconf crontab` and configure their schedules as desired.

+### Restoring

+Restoring data requires two separate commands: `deltaic archive retrieve` to fetch an archive and `deltaic archive unpack` to unpack it.
+The `unpack` destination directory can be the backup root or a different directory.

+It is possible to retrieve and unpack archives whose units are not listed in the config file.
+This makes it possible to perform disaster recovery using a reconstructed config file containing only critical system-wide configuration such as GPG keys and AWS credentials.

+When setting up a new Deltaic installation for disaster recovery, ensure that you do not enable pruning of old archive sets before retrieving all the archives you need.

+### Archivers

+#### `aws`: Amazon Web Services

+`aws` stores archives in Amazon Glacier and archive metadata in Amazon SimpleDB.
+To avoid Glacier early-deletion penalties, archive sets are protected from pruning for the first 90 days after uploading.

+Amazon Glacier bills for retrievals based on the maximum hourly bandwidth used during a calendar month.
+Therefore, retrieving a large amount of data in a short time can be very expensive.
+The most cost-effective way to schedule your retrievals is to retrieve at a consistent rate over the course of a month.
+You can specify a retrieval rate with the `-r` option to `deltaic archive retrieve`; the default is 1 GiB/hour.
+Use `deltaic archive cost` to help select a retrieval rate.